codematrix/agentic-ai-design-patterns/readme.md

 - [Multi-agent Systems](https://langchain-ai.github.io/langgraph/concepts/multi_agent/)

 ### Fully Autonomous - Single Agent (no graphs)
 - Demonstrates how a single agent can seamlessly integrate with third-party tools, such as Asana, to automate project and task management.
-The agent's model is allowed to operate autonomously, provided it has the appropriate tools to perform its tasks effectively.
+The agent's model is allowed to operate **Full Autonomously**, provided it has the appropriate tools to perform its tasks effectively.
 - Features:
   - Fully autonomous operation
   - Tool calling